-For more information about COPS Office programs, please contact the COPS Office Response Center at 800-421-6770 or by e-mail at AskCopsRC@usdoj.gov or visit the COPS Office online at www.cops.usdoj.gov.
+For more information about COPS Office programs and resources, please call the COPS Office Response Center at 800-421-6770 or visit the COPS Office website at www.cops.usdoj.gov.

-Budget Modifications for CPD Recipients
+Budget Modifications for CPD, LEMHWA, and PASS Recipients

 Under federal regulations, you are required to expend federal funds only as approved in your Financial Clearance Memorandum (FCM).
+The COPS Office realizes that agencies and organizations may need to reprogram award funds and has provided this fact sheet for CPD, LEMHWA, and PASS recipients to assist with the process.
+If you require any reprogramming of award funds, please see table 1 for next steps.

+Table 1.
+What to do if you require reprogramming of award funds

-The COPS Office realizes that agencies may need to reprogram award funds and has provided this fact sheet for CPD recipients to assist with the process.
-Recipients may reprogram up to a total of 10 percent of their total approved budget (over the course of the award) without submitting a formal budget modification.
-However, recipients should notify their COPS Office program manager (PM) prior to any reprogramming of funds regardless of whether a formal budget modification is needed.
-Once the reprogramming of funds exceeds 10 percent of the total approved budget, your agency must submit a formal budget modification requesting approval from the COPS Office for any additional budget modification requests.
-Effective June 20, 2018, any awards under \$250,000 do not require formal budget modifications; however, the recipient should communicate reprogramming as needed with the COPS Office PM.
+Award amount Type of reprogramming Next step Less than \$250,000 Reprogramming at any level relative to total approved budget Notify your COPS Office program manager prior to reprograming of funds Less than 10 percent of total approved budget (over the course of the award) Notify your COPS Office program manager prior to reprogramming of funds More than \$250,000 More than 10 percent of total approved budget Submit a formal budget modification requiring approval from the COPS Office prior to reprogramming of funds